CORONAVIRUS (COVID-19) TRANSPORTATION RELATED INFORMATION AND RESOURCES

 Do all travelers have to self-quarantine?

-Travelers entering the State must self-quarantine unless they meet the criteria below:
+Travelers entering the State must self-quarantine for 10 days upon arrival unless they meet the criteria below:

 - Persons arriving in the State on recreational boats that have been at sea for at least 14 days do not have to self-quarantine if no one on the boat is ill or experiencing COVID-19 symptoms.